Blazeeth/TokenAirdrop/README.md

 # TokenAirdrop
-Token Airdrop Smart Contract in Solidity
+Token Airdrop Smart Contract in Solidity.

 Features:
 ✅ The owner can send tokens to multiple addresses at once.
 ✅ Uses an ERC-20 token contract for transfers.